 How to play MOD on Mac?
 MOD videos can be viewed on a computer with a player that is capable of reproducing MPEG-2 video.
 This video can be easily authored for watching on a DVD player without re-compression because it is fully compliant with DVD-video standard.

 The MOD files can be easily renamed into AVI or MPG files and can then be read easily by most video editing or playback tools.
-If you just want to playback MOD video files on your Mac simply rename them as MPG or MV2, and you should have no problem in opening and viewing your video clips in Mplayer OS X or VLC Media player.
+If you just want to playback MOD video files on your Mac simply rename them as MPG or MV2, and you should have no problem in opening and viewing your video clips in Mplayer OS X, VLC Media player or Wondershare UniConverter.

 Part 3.
 How to extract audio from MOD (MOI) on Mac.